wp-plugins/nextgen-facebook/readme.txt

 = Version 6.2.3 =

 * Added the 'Add via @username' option to the Twitter Social Sharing settings.
-* Added a check to reject images from the WordPress Media Library that are smaller than the size requested.

 = Version 6.2.2 =